Manitoba: Geography

-Manitoba is bordered by the provinces of Ontario to the east and Saskatchewan to the west, the territory of Nunavut to the north, and the US states of North Dakota and Minnesota to the south.
+Manitoba is bordered by the provinces of Ontario to the east and Saskatchewan to the west, the territory of Nunavut to the north, Northwest Territories at a quadripoint to the northwest, and the US states of North Dakota and Minnesota to the south.
 Manitoba is at the centre of the Hudson Bay drainage basin, with a high volume of the water draining into Lake Winnipeg and then north down the Nelson River into Hudson Bay.
 This basin's rivers reach far west to the mountains, far south into the United States, and east into Ontario.
 Major watercourses include the Red, Assiniboine, Nelson, Winnipeg, Hayes, Whiteshell and Churchill rivers.
 Most of Manitoba's inhabited south has developed in the prehistoric bed of Glacial Lake Agassiz.
 This region, particularly the Red River Valley, is flat and fertile; receding glaciers left hilly and rocky areas throughout the province.

 The province has a saltwater coastline bordering Hudson Bay and more than 110,000 lakes, covering approximately 15.6 percent or 101593 km2 of its surface area.
 Manitoba's major lakes are Lake Manitoba, Lake Winnipegosis, and Lake Winnipeg, the tenth-largest freshwater lake in the world.
 A total of 29000 km2 of traditional First Nations lands and boreal forest on Lake Winnipeg's east side were officially designated as a UNESCO World Heritage Site known as Pimachiowin Aki in 2018.

 Baldy Mountain is the province's highest point at 832 m above sea level, and the Hudson Bay coast is the lowest at sea level.
 Riding Mountain, the Pembina Hills, Sandilands Provincial Forest, and the Canadian Shield are also upland regions.
 Much of the province's sparsely inhabited north and east lie on the irregular granite Canadian Shield, including Whiteshell, Atikaki, and Nopiming Provincial Parks.

 Extensive agriculture is found only in the province's southern areas, although there is grain farming in the Carrot Valley Region (near The Pas).
-Around 11 percent of Canada's farmland is in Manitoba.
+Around 11 per cent of Canada's farmland is in Manitoba.